aarontran/snr-filaments/pipeline.md

 Code:   `code-models/*-fit-tables.ipynb`
 Input:  `./tables/*.pkl`, `data/fwhms/*.pkl` or what have you
-Output: plots, tables, LaTeX tables within ipynb (copy-paste, currently...)

-Still somewhat in works
+Output: `data/fwhms/model-fits/*.[pkl, json]`

+Also generates interactive/prototype output in `.ipynb`, absolutely necessary for debugging/etc.

+Use saved data for "final" LaTeX tables and nice figures.

 Pipeline 4: plotting FWHM measurements, profiles